Priors leading to well-behaved Coulomb and Riesz gases versus zeroth-order phase transitions -- a potential-theoretic characterization: Introduction

 where $W(x,y)$ denotes the standard Green function of the Laplacian $\Delta,$ i.e. $W(x,y)$ is proportional to $|x-y|^{2-d}$ when $d\geq3$ and to $-\log|x-y|$ when $d=2.$ The\emph{ potential} $\psi_{\mu}$ of $\mu$ is the subharmonic function on $\R^{d}$ defined by

+(using the opposite sign convention compared to the standard convention in physics).
 A bounded subset $S$ of is said to be \emph{polar} if there exists a potential $\psi_{\mu}$ such that $S\Subset\{\psi_{\mu}=-\infty\}.$ We will be particularly interested in measures $\mu_{0}$ not charging polar subsets (for example, this is the case if $\mu_{0}$ has finite energy or if $\mu_{0}$ is absolutely continuous wrt Lebesgue measure).
 We will denote by $\mathcal{P}(S)$ the space of all probability measures on a closed subset $S\subset\R^{d},$ endowed with the weak topology.